Zero Carbon Communities

 1. Leave the fossil fuel car at home, or help to reduce air pollution by driving an electric car

-Transport emissions accounts for 17% of Oxford's total carbon emissions, with diesel cars contributing 33% of nitrogen dioxide emissions in Oxford.
+Transport Emissions accounts for 17% and 68% of Oxford’s total Carbon and NOx emissions.
 Fossil fuel vehicles dirty our air and harm our health as well as the planet.

 With public transport such as buses and trains, and improvements to cycle lanes and footpaths in the city, there are alternatives to owning and driving the car.